 Anticipating this multimillion pound units were built at St Andrews to accommodate hundreds of under 18s.

-St Andrews is already the largest mental hospital in Europe.
+St Andrews has the largest under 18 mental facility in Europe.

 Large means more efficient and therefore more profitable.